 A period of exploration followed where childhood characters were reanimated and assumed meaning and the storehouse of the self, of ideas, feelings, experiences and imaginative creations were carefully catalogued and worked into something that was uniquely her own.
 Animals, old portraits, fears, phobias and fantasy play out in remarkable relationships that maintain a consistent theme.
 Her work captures that brief yet treasured feeling of ‘sabi’, a Japanese word used in conjunction with Haiku that translates as a beauty tinged with sadness.

 Jessica Charlotte lives in Melbourne and her paintings are now widely exhibited and are increasingly sought after both in Australia and overseas.
 Acrylics are her preferred medium.
-Jessica is represented in New York by our partner gallery, Porter Contemporary.
+Jessica is represented in New York by Porter Contemporary.

 Jessica’s characters exhibit the wounds of time and hurt yet defiantly assert their transcendence, the power of compassion, sensitivity and gentleness to survive and claim something eternal that exists outside of time.
 Welcome to the unique world of Jessica Charlotte.
 Please be kind to the characters she has created for they reside not only in her, but in the empty spaces in all of us where the child once lived that now resonate a sense of absence and longing.